jarviscanada/jarvis_data_eng_NamitraKalicharran/README.md

 # Namitra Kalicharran .
 Jarvis Consulting

 My name is Namitra Kalicharran.
-I am a Data Engineer at Jarvis Consulting who studied at the University of Waterloo, where I majored in Science while acquiring minors in Bioinformatics and Computer Science.
+I am a Software and Data Engineer at Jarvis Consulting who studied at the University of Waterloo, where I majored in Science while acquiring minors in Bioinformatics and Computer Science.
 I have a strong passion for developing novel data infrastructures, as demonstrated by my previous experience developing a variety of data pipelines for research labs in both Canada and the US during my undergrad.
-I am currently working at Jarvis to expand my skills in Data Engineering while working on exciting projects using technologies such as Docker, Java, and Springboot within fast-paced agile environments.
+I am currently working at Jarvis to expand my skills in Software and Data Engineering while working on exciting projects using technologies such as Docker, Java, and Springboot within fast-paced agile environments.
 I am eager, driven, results-oriented; lastly, I'm passionate about continuous learning and hope to impact your team.

 ## Skills

-**Proficient:** Python, PyTorch, Pandas, Numpy, JavaScript, Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Linux/Bash, Python, PyTorch, Pandas, Numpy, JavaScript, RDBMS/SQL, Agile/Scrum, Git

 **Competent:** PySpark, Docker, TensorFlow, MongoDB, Scikit-Learn, Flask, FastAPI, NodeJS, ExpressJS, React